Stranger than Fiction (John Surman album)

-Stranger than Fiction is an album by English saxophonist John Surman featuring John Taylor, Chris Laurence and John Marshall recorded in 1993 and released on the ECM label.
+Stranger than Fiction is an album by the John Surman Quartet recorded in December 1993 and released on ECM October the following year.
+The quartet features rhythm section John Taylor, Chris Laurence and John Marshall.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4 stars, stating, "Surman always sounds relaxed, even on the more heated originals.
-It's an interesting set of generally introverted music".
+The AllMusic review by Scott Yanow awarded the album 4 stars, stating, "Surman always sounds relaxed, even on the more heated originals.
+It's an interesting set of generally introverted music."

 Track listing

 All compositions by John Surman except where noted.